 We also recommend hiring a professional composer for video series.
 An original soundtrack can make a huge contribution to your branding.
 Plus, having a single composer for various videos will help you achieve maximum cohesion across the series.

 There is a quick way to check if a music track fits your video – just play them together.
-Use a split screen mode to make comparing even easier.
+Use a split-screen mode to make comparing easier.